-- ASR Captions: Automatic closed captions, rendering the speaker audio into text in real-time.
+- Automatic captions: Automatic closed captions, rendering the speaker audio into text in real-time.

 - Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names or product names.

-- MT Captions: Real-time machine-translated captions, rendering the content into a different language automatically.
+- Translated captions: Real-time translated captions, rendering the content into a different language automatically.

-Interprefy Captions are generated off the audio speech of each speaker (and interpreter, if active) using Automated Speech Recognition (ASR) technology powered by Artificial Intelligence (AI).
+Interprefy Captions are generated on Interprefy platform off the audio speech of each speaker (and interpreter, if active) using AI.

 The AI provides text directly from the words being spoken.
 Just like interpretation, captions will follow as live transcription slightly after the speaker has delivered their words.